 How frequently are the backups done and where are they stored?

 Deployment and Maintenance

-SaaS service deployment and maintenance is easy – you order a service and it works.
+SaaS service deployment and maintenance are easy – you order a service and it works.

 On-Premise installation requires much more attention.
 The SaaS provider uses the optimal hardware and operating system configuration for the software it offers.
 Your IT may want to reuse an existing server (does it conform to the requirements?) and install the operating system, database and other services according to their preferences that do not fully match the software vendor’s recommendations.
 Having selected the hardware, the following actions need to be performed:

 - configuration of a (new/rented) server (operating system, basic software, internet connection, security),